 Companies can reduce the risk of injury, disease, and death due to environmental hazards by implementing an appropriate health and safety plan.
 Each plan must be continually reviewed to ensure it is current with new products, scientific evidence, legal parameters, and cultural changes.
 CMGT 4305 is a comprehensive study of the essential components of an effective safety planning and management system.
 It also examines the cultural aspects of integrating total safety planning and management into all levels of an operation.

 Offered every spring, even years.
 3.00 units.

-These two courses are electives in the BASc.
+These three courses are electives in the BASc.
 Construction Management program, but they can also be useful to many members of the wider construction management community for professional development.

 CMGT 4073: Building Codes in the Construction Industry

 CMGT 4073 covers building codes history, foundation, structure, and organization.
 Importance to the built environment throughout building life cycle: design, construction, occupancy, demolition.
 Code compliance and role of building code official.
 Interpretation and application to specific scenarios.
 Recognizing and correcting code deficiencies.

 CMGT 4081: Managing Erosion and Sediment Control on Construction Sites

 CMGT 4081 covers best management practices relating to supervision or direction of construction site operations.
 Grading, culvert replacement, bridge construction, incorporating permit requirements, sample specifications, Storm Water Pollution Prevention Plan (SWPPP).
 Management practices to reduce or control erosion/sedimentation.